dingbat/clockout/readme.md

 ```
 from your repo's directory.
 The current time will be logged in `clock.yml`, and the time for your next commit will be calculated from the clock-in time to the time that you `git commit`.
 Nothing more.

 Let's say you've committed a feature and you're now spending time doing QA, writing emails, or any work outside of Git.
 How can you log those additional hours?
-Welp,
 ```
 $ clock out
 ```

 They work nicely together too, if you're doing work without committing anything.

-### Post-commit hook! ###
+## Post-commit hook ##

 This is just for fun.
-Running
 ```
 $ clock generate hook
 ```
-will generate a post-commit hook in your Git repo to call `clock` and print out the length of that commit!
+This generates a post-commit hook for your repo that, on commit, will print out the time it took for that commit!

-So now you'll see something like this on commit:
+So now your commits will look something like this:
 ```
-~/projects/github/clockout $ git commit -m"Update help banner & readme for hook"
+~/projects/github/clockout $ git commit -m"Add post-commit hook generator"
-[clockout] 16.27 minutes logged
+[clockout] 24.27 minutes logged
+[master 9a806a6] Add post-commit hook generator
-[master eee3499] Update help banner & readme for hook 4 files changed, 50 insertions(+), 27 deletions(-)
+ 4 files changed, 50 insertions(+), 27 deletions(-)
  rewrite clockout-0.5.gem (71%)
 ```